sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 Whether the bug fix ends up in your distribution depends on a number of things.
-Any given bug fix **may** be cherry-picked into the current stable branch, depending on its severity, impact, and likelyhood to cause regressions.
+Any given bug fix **may** be cherry-picked into the current stable branch, depending on its severity, impact, and likelihood to cause regressions.
 Once cherry-picked it will land in the next stable branch release.
 These are usually a few weeks apart.